Who we are

 It is always your choice.
 If you don’t think this is quite right for you, you can tell us to change your communication preferences and our use of your information.
-You can do this at any by emailing - email@example.com
+You can do this at any time by emailing email@example.com.

 Legitimate Interest to process your information